 DASA’s DevOps Competence Model reflects the vision that the role of the IT engineer will become more generic as DevOps teams develop.
 Anyone of the crew can roughly do the job of another.
 The key to working in this environment is to recognize that there is a skills and knowledge set that needs to be present in every DevOps team.
 The distribution of these skills and knowledge may be different per team.
 However, each team will need to ensure that there is enough of each skill and knowledge area to ensure the service is delivered as required by the customers of the service.

-The DASA DevOps Competence Model identifies 8 knowledge areas and 4 skills and behavior areas that are relevant in DevOps.
+The DASA DevOps Competence Model identifies 8 knowledge areas and 4 skills areas that are relevant in DevOps.
 Every professional operating in a DevOps team requires all 12 competencies in varying degree.
-This is described in the DASA certification program.

 Why DevOps Skills Matter